Kevfab98/Cyclisticproject/README.md

  And with those conclusions we give these recommendations:

- - A Summer Membership: as we saw in the analysis the usage of casual members skyrockets during the summer so creating a new type of membership for the summer will catch the attention of casual riders.
+ - Summer Membership: as we saw in the analysis the usage of casual members skyrockets during the summer so creating a new type of membership for the summer will catch the attention of casual riders.

  - Weekend Membership: the analysis also shows that casual riders use Cyclistic more during the weekend, so a membership for the weekend will be the perfect option for casual riders that enjoy recreative rides.